mParticle/mparticle-unity-plugin/README.md

 > Starting with Unity 5.3, post-process scripts are not run automatically.
 In those cases, the script will be run by `mParticleBuildPostprocessor.cs` instead.

+Ensure your Xcode project is in a folder called `iOS` and that the folder is in the root of your unity project folder.
+If you still have issues with your Xcode project, run the `PostprocessBuildPlayer_mParticle` ruby script directly.

 #### Manual Xcode configuration

 You can also configure Xcode manually by adding the required frameworks specified in the [Apple SDK's manual installation guide](https://github.com/mParticle/mparticle-apple-sdk/wiki/Manual-installation-instructions#manual-installation).